Electronic Contracts Basics for Chicago Business

 As early as 2000, the Rutgers Computer and Technology Law Journal warned of the potential difficulties in applying the law to electronic contracts.
 For obvious reasons, the required offer and acceptance needed to create mutual assent can be more difficult with electronic measures.
 For example, if you are a Chicago business owner, your web page may offer online ordering in the form of an electronic agreement.
 Your customers maneuver through the site by clicking on various buttons or typing words into preassigned areas.
 In most cases, the customer clicks on the final “I agree” or “I accept” button thereby creating mutual assent and a binding electronic contract.

 But in some cases, the website or other aspect of the transaction gives way to a legal dispute.
 If you have not done so recently, the New Year is a great time to meet with a Chicago business lawyer to review the terms of your web page and online form agreements and to develop strategies for avoiding disputes based on the validity of assent.
-The business lawyers at Bellas & Wachowski understand the intricacies of electronic contracts and can review potential pitfalls including:
+The business lawyers at Bellas & Wachowski Attorneys at Law understand the intricacies of electronic contracts and can review potential pitfalls including:

 - Font size